darafferty/rapthor/docs/source/code.rst

 Python processing scripts
 -------------------------

 The Rapthor pipelines call a number of Python scripts to process the solutions, images, etc. The scripts are located in the ``rapthor/scripts/`` directory of the code tree.
 For details of each script's function, see the inline documentation in the script's code.
+A description of the inputs can also be obtained by running the script with the ``-h`` flag.

 .. _cwl: